karimelhoshy/JobMarketProject/README.md

 Job Area: The area of the job (e.g., Data Science).

 ## combinedUnpivoted.csv
-Joined jobDataFinal.csv adn requirementsFinal.csv on jobID to simplify visualizations in Power BI <br>
+Joined jobData.csv and jobRequirements.csv on jobID to simplify visualizations in Power BI <br>

 ## Tools and Technologies
 - **Databricks**: For data processing and warehousing.